 - Increased crosswalk safety and visibility.
 Roundabout crosswalks are placed farther ahead of the entrance points than normal intersections (making it easier to see pedestrians before turning).
 These crosswalks are also broken up into sections, so pedestrians do not have to walk as far to get to safe ground.

 - Fewer acceleration crashes.
 Since the traffic flow is fluid, cars don’t have to stop and then accelerate abruptly.

 - Decreased road rage.
 Traffic flow is increased, while backups are decreased, lessening frustration, stress, and anger which could have potentially lead to road rage collisions in traditional intersection traffic.

-Avoiding the Run Around After a Crash
+Avoiding the Run Around After an Accident

 Although roundabouts are considered to be safer than other intersections, reckless and poor driving can still put your family at risk.
 If you or a family member has suffered from serious injuries due to a roundabout car crash, you may be entitled to damages and injury compensation.
 Don’t allow your insurance company to give you the run around—let an experienced car wreck attorney help you find the most direct path to your injury settlement.

 Contact us online or call us directly at 817.380.4888 for a free consultation and review of your case.
-We help injured car wreck victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.
+We help injured car accident victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.